Arthurandradens/DogsCheats/README.md

 # About
 ```
 I'm learning Vue right now, and I'm using this project to test my
 knowledge with Vuetify.
-The idea is to create a pet shop system.
+The idea is to create a simple
+system that make some CRUD's.
 Currently, I'm working on the frontend and using some internet APIs,
 but later I'll apply my own backend.
 ```